bitcoin-computer/bitcoin-computer-lib/README.md

 # Bitcoin|Computer

-<code>UNDER CONSTRUCTION</code>

 Bitcoin|Computer is a Javascript library for running smart contracts on Bitcoin.
-It is

-* **easy to learn** because smart contracts are vanilla Javascript programs
-* **cheap to use** because you can deploy and use a smart contract for under a penny
-* **flexible** because it will work on BTC, BCH, LTC, BSV.
-We currently support BCH but will add more coins soon
-* **fun** because it is a new way programming paradigm waiting to be explored

 For details check out the [Bitcoin|Computer docs](https://bitcoin-computer.gitbook.io/docs).

 ## Run in Node